Custom Packaging

 Personalized candle tin options and product details

 Not every personalized candle tins bulk order should use the same container.
-The shape, lid style, and decoration method all affect cost and performance.
+The shape, lid style, and decoration method all affect Cost and Performance.
 I’ve had buyers fall in love with a tin online, then discover it only holds 3 oz instead of the 8 oz fill they need.
 Cute packaging does not fix a bad size choice.

 Here are the main tin styles I see most often: